geoffreyrose/useful-dates

 A simple and elegant PHP library for working with commonly used or desired dates in your applications.
 UsefulDates helps you quickly identify and retrieve important dates like holidays, birthdays, paydays, and other significant calendar events.

-On its own UsefulDates comes with no dates.
-It is a clean base that you can extend with your own dates and methods to calculate dates on demand to show on a page or to save in a database.
+On its own, UsefulDates comes with no predefined dates.
+It provides a clean base that you can extend with your own dates and methods.

 Requirements